 - Robotic prostate surgery.
 Removes the prostate and tissue with the assistance of tiny, robotic instruments that allow your surgeon to operate with extreme precision.

 Relieves symptoms caused by an enlarged prostate by removing any prostate tissue blocking urine flow.

-The primary treatment for small, early-stage prostate cancer.
-Reduces tumor size or relieve symptoms in advanced cases.
-Highly focused radiation therapy uses advanced imaging technology focuses radiation beams directly onto your tumor, and takes into accounts its size and shape.
+An alternative primary treatment for small, early-stage prostate cancer for men who want to avoid surgery.
+Radiation reduces tumor size or relieves symptoms in advanced cases.
+Highly focused radiation therapy uses advanced imaging technology that focuses radiation beams directly onto your tumor, and takes into accounts its size and shape.
 We use 3-D conformal radiation therapy and intensity modulated radiation therapy (IMRT).

-Delivers very high doses of radiation from implants placed inside your body near your prostate tumor.
+Delivers very high doses of radiation from temporary implants placed inside your body near your prostate tumor.

 Kills or slows the growth of cancer cells in cancers too advanced for treatment with surgery or radiation therapy alone.
 Chemotherapy may also be used to help relieve symptoms.

-Medication or surgical removal of the testicles (orchiectomy) reduces how much testosterone and dihydrotestosterone your body produces.
-These two hormones help prostate cancers grow.
+Medication or surgical removal of the testicles (orchiectomy) reduces how much testosterone your body produces.
+This male hormone helps prostate cancers grow.
 Hormone therapy may help shrink tumors or slow the growth of cancer cells left behind after surgery or radiation therapy.

 Blood test that measures levels of PSA produced by your prostate.
 High levels may indicate cancer.

 Your doctor inserts a surgically gloved finger into your rectum to exam your prostate.